-Any ambulance Service that has committed, or expects to commit all of its available ambulances at the scene of an emergency may request mutual aid.
+Any ambulance Service that has committed, or expected to commit all of its available ambulances at the scene of an emergency may request mutual aid.
 The aid requested will normally follow the steps outlined in this section.
 Although the requesting service may ask for a specific unit, in most cases it is very important to follow this plan so that no community is left without coverage.

-- A. The department requiring assistance shall request Station 800 to initiate the required level of mutual aid move-up. - B. Station 800 will follow the move-up plan using the procedures for that department found on the following pages, based on the number of ambulances requested by the department.

-- C. Station 800 will initiate any request for ambulances from outside the county when the request for mutual aid is greater than available local resources, except during those times when the Mass Casualty Incident Management Plan is in effect. - D. The mutual aid move-up described in this portion of the plan represents a guideline for use by Station 800, but dispatchers may use their discretion for dealing with varying conditions.
-Departments without the regular number of available units will require dispatching the next closest unit as well as dispatching other move-ups required to maintain county wide coverage.
-Emergency scenes at the boarders of an ASA may also justify a move-up outside of these guidelines.
-Tillamook Hospital provides move-up and coverage within the Tillamook, Garibaldi and Nehalem ASAs unless Station 800 is specifically requested by Tillamook Hospital to initiate move-up from outside those areas to provide coverage within these ASAs.
+- a.
+The department requiring assistance shall request the dispatcher to initiate the required level of mutual aid move-up. - b.
+The dispatcher will follow the move-up plan using the procedures for that agency, based on the number of ambulances requested by the agency. - c.
+The dispatcher will initiate any request for ambulances from outside the county when the request for mutual aid is greater than available local resources, except during those times when the Mass Casualty Incident Management Plan is in effect. - d.
+The mutual aid move-up described in this portion of the plan represents a guideline for use by the Dispatch Center, but dispatchers may use their discretion for dealing with varying conditions.
+Agencies without the regular number of available units will require dispatching the next closest unit as well as dispatching other move-ups required to maintain county wide coverage within the Tillamook, Garibaldi and Manzanita ASAs unless the dispatcher is specifically requested by Tillamook Hospital to initiate move-up from outside those areas to provide coverage within these ASAs.

-PROGRESSIVE MOVE-UP

-MANZANITA ASA EMERGENCY
+PROGRESSIVE MOVE-UP MANZANITA ASA EMERGENCY

-Number of Ambulances Requested by Manzanita Stations To Be Dispatched Message To BE Dispatched ONE 31 Garibaldi 75 Tillamook One unit to scene One unit to Station 21 One Unit at Station 75 TWO 31 Garibaldi 75 Tillamook THREE One unit to scene Two units to scene One unit at Station 75 One unit move south
+Number of Ambulances Requested by Manzanita To be Dispatched Assignment ONE 31 Garibaldi 75 Tillamook One unit to scene One unit to Station 21 One unit to Station 75 TWO 31 Garibaldi 75 Tillamook Pacific West One unit to scene One unit to scene One unit at Station 21 One unit to Station 75 THREE 31 Garibaldi 75 Tillamook Pacific West Medix One unit to scene Two units to scene One unit to Station 75 One unit to Station 11 FOUR MORE THAN THREE ADDITI CASUALTY INCIDENT.
+ONAL AMBULANCES CONSTITUTES MASS